Program

 Questions?

 All inquiries regarding your application must be emailed.
-Please note that we do not handle questions via phone or in-person visits.
-While you are welcome to stop by our office for a visit, we will not be able to answer any admission related questions during your visit.
+Please note that we do not handle admission related questions via phone or in-person visits.

 College of Medicine, University of Saskatchewan